This article was updated on August 29, 2018.

 Initial issues often give way to longer-term difficulties, so organizations need to find ways to engage their employees and make them feel like vested partners in the transformation.

-Here are five tips to for implementing a change within a company.
+Here are five tips for implementing change within a company.

 1. Grab Low-Hanging Fruit